delanoflipse/pytest-energy-reporter/readme.md

 The `pytest_energy_reporter` is a `pytest` plugin can be used to report on energy and power consumption usage of code, by easily integrating in existing test suites.

+It relies on the [Energy Consumption Reporter](https://github.com/aron-hoogeveen/energy-consumption-reporter) to get approximations for energy measurements.

 ## Installation

 To install pytest energy reporter, simply run: